Ender108/SeptimusHardcoreAddon/README.md

 10.)
 [Challenging Spell Learning](https://www.nexusmods.com/skyrimspecialedition/mods/20521) turns spell learning into a 10 second magical trial with trial difficulty proportional to the cost of the spell.
 Pass the trial and you learn the spell.
 Fail and you suffer the consequences.
   - Download and install the main file and rename it to **[NoDelete] Challenging Spell Learning**
+  - If you want a better animation for spell learning, download and install [Challenging Spell Learning Alternate Animation](https://www.nexusmods.com/skyrimspecialedition/mods/57574?tab=description) and rename to **[NoDelete] Challenging Spell Learning Alternate Animation**

 x.)
 Septimus - Hardcore Uncapper INI
 - No more perks after level 50